lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 ## Running this Example

+### Prerequisites

 To run the example you'll need to put your Lightstep Access Token in a file at `collector/.patch.token.yaml`.
 That file should look exactly like `collector/secret.yaml` execept that it will include your actual Lightstep access token where indicated.
 You can run `make copy-otel-secret-patch` which is just a rule to execute `cp collector/secret.yaml collector/.patch.token.yaml`.
 There's already a `kustomization.yaml` file that references this configuration.

 ## Steps